 Shears are scissors that are more than 6 inches long.
 They are large scissors, designed for specific applications.
 One common design difference between a scissor and a shear is that, typically, a shear has a larger handle on one side.
 This is so that the user can accommodate more fingers into it, and apply more force needed to cut harder materials.

 Some shears, such as gardening shears, have large handles that can be gripped with the entire palm.
 This way it is possible to gain a greater amount of cutting force.

 Dressmaker shears usually have handles attached with adjustable screws for precision cutting.
 They may even have a bent beak type shape, making the task of shearing fabric easier.

 Applications of Shears

-- Shears are used for trimming hedges, grass, and other gardening activities.
+- Trimming hedges, grass, and other gardening activities.

-Thus, scissors and shears, though appearance-wise may look similar in many cases, are actually two distinct types of tools meant for different applications.
+Thus even though they appear similar, Scissors and shears are two distinct types of tools with different applications.
 Hence, one must choose the correct instrument that is most appropriate for a particular application.